saifmalsheref/zapx/README.md

-# Zap Flutter Package
+# Zapx Flutter Package

-The Zap package is a versatile collection of extensions and utilities for Flutter applications, designed to enhance functionality in various domains, including navigation, validation, localization, and local storage using SQLite.
-With the Zap package, developers can seamlessly access device-specific information for Android, Linux, and web environments.
+The Zapx package is a versatile collection of extensions and utilities for Flutter applications, designed to enhance functionality in various domains, including navigation, validation, localization, and local storage using Json.
+With the Zapx package, developers can seamlessly access device-specific information for Android, Linux, and web environments.

 ## Table of Contents